 Total Coliform Bacteria is a group of bacteria that serve as indicators of possible water quality problems.
 Bacteria in the Total Coliform group are not necessarily harmful but, when detected in drinking water, may indicate conditions could be right for the presence of more harmful microorganisms.
 Samples are taken monthly at two locations in the Woodland Water District.
-During calendar year 2017, all of the monthly bacteria test came back negative for any total bacteria.
+During calendar year 2020, all the monthly bacteria test came back negative for any total bacteria and negative for e-coli.